 This Day In Writing History

-On September 11th, 1885, the legendary English novelist, poet, and playwright D.H.
+On September 11th, 1885, the legendary English writer D.H.
 Lawrence was born.
 He was born David Herbert Lawrence in Eastwood, Nottinghamshire, England.
 His father was a barely literate coal miner, his mother a former schoolmistress.

 His working class town, (which he called "the country of my heart") background, and his parents' rocky marriage would be reflected in his writings.
 As a boy, Lawrence became the first student to win a City Council Scholarship to the nearby Nottingham High School.